samt/acpjs/readme.md

 Because acp is an express application, we can simply mount it on top of another application currently being set up.
-This allows you to write your own custom user-facing front-end and allow you to use acp to mange your data behind.
+This allows you to write your own custom user-facing front-end and acp to mange your data behind.

 ```javascript
 var adm = acp();